Delirium tremens is a severe form of alcohol withdrawal that involves sudden and severe mental or nervous system changes.

 - Vital signs (temperature, pulse, rate of breathing, blood pressure)

-Symptoms such as seizures and irregular heartbeat are treated with the following medications:
+Symptoms such as agitation, seizures, and irregular heartbeat are treated with the following medications:

 - Anticonvulsants such as phenobarbital

-The patient may need to be put into a sedated state for a week or more until withdrawal is complete.
+The patient may need to be put into a sedated state for a week or more until withdrawal and DTs are finished.
 Benzodiazepine medications such as diazepam or lorazepam also help treat seizures, anxiety, and tremors.

-Antipsychotic medications such as haloperidol may sometimes be needed for persons with hallucinations.
+Antipsychotic medications such as haloperidol may sometimes be needed for persons with severe psychotic symptoms, especially if they have an underlying problem such as schizophrenia.
 However, these drugs should be avoided if possible because they may contribute to seizures.

 Long-term preventive treatment should begin after the patient recovers from immediate symptoms.
 This may involve a "drying out" period, in which no alcohol is allowed.
 Total and lifelong avoidance of alcohol (abstinence) is recommended for most people who go through withdrawal.
 The person should receive treatment for alcohol use or alcoholism, including: